 Capacity: 50-200

-Joyride Pizza feels like a pizza party.
+Joyride Pizza is a pizza party.
 They make one of the top Detroit-style pies in town, and the space is ideal for receptions, life celebrations, and forced moments of corporate team bonding—it’s located in Yerba Buena Gardens, right next to the Moscone Center convention hub.
 Joyride is huge and versatile, with an indoor space with huge glass windows and a garden-like outdoor terrace.
-The menu of pizzas, salads, and pastas are entirely customizable and work for every occasion.
+The menu of pizzas, salads, and pastas is entirely customizable and works for every occasion.

 Capacity: 15-110